uploaded : Thursday 1st Aug 2013 at 01:58

 by : Carol Gould

-It is almost a year since this article was written; this week Macmillan was reported to have gleaned from its recent nationwide survey that cancer costs patients an average of £570 a month in lost work and extra costs for care and travel.
+It is a year since this article was written; this week Macmillan was reported to have gleaned from its recent nationwide survey that cancer costs patients an average of £570 a month in lost work and extra costs for care and travel.
+They also revealed that 90% of survey respondents worried more about their finances than about a recurrence of cancer.
 We thought we would re-run our piece.
 Here is a link to the Macmillan story:

 July 15 2012: Update:

 Readers may wonder why I am not writing as much as I used to.
 Part of this is due to a crippling condition called 'lymphoedema' that plagues my right arm.
 When lymphoedema really acts up it causes 'cellulitis' which means the breats swells and turns beet red; this is usually accompanied by a sudden, high fever.
 I have to carry antibiotics with me all the time and they always bring the temperature and swelling right down.
 The other part of my not writing so much is my feeling so disenchanted with the world's leaders; notwithstanding my right wing and Bruges Group friends condemning me for lauding the virtues of Franklin and Eleanor Roosevelt I do believe countries in meltdown need a New Deal.
 However following the British midterm elections this week I have bene inspired to write and hope my piece about US-UK electoral trends will give pause for thought.

 Finally, here is a quote from a cancer blog that best describes the Carol Gould of today with the Carol G of pre-cancer days. lest we forget the mega-athlete Martina Navratilova refers to her breats cancer saga as her 'personal 9/11.'
 My sentiments exactly.
 The blogger's quote follows: